 Pull the chain and bar tight.

-Step Four: Align the Tensioning Pin & Replace the Casing
+Step Four: Align the Tensioning Pin & Reattach the Casing

-If the pin doesn't align perfectly, you can move the position of the pin (green) by holding it with a finger and rotating the blue tensioning knob as appropriate.
+If the pin doesn't align perfectly, you can move the position of the pin (green) by holding it with a finger and rotating the blue tensioning cog as appropriate.

 Step Five: Affix the Casing & Check the Chain